 Drawbacks Of Increased Database Size

-An Exchange database contains multiple user mailboxes and there can be multiple databases in a single Exchange Server.
-Exchange Server provides the safe environment in which the mailbox can be productive for email communication.
-But as the size of the database increases with the mailbox items, then the speed of Exchange decreases and creates performance-related issues.
+An Exchange Database contains multiple user mailboxes and there can be multiple databases in a single Exchange Server.
+Exchange Server is efficient enough to manage multiple databases.
+But as the size of the database increases, then the speed of Exchange decreases and creates performance-related issues.
 Some are described below:

 Abrupt database dismount